-Tips and ideas for how to make a sales funnel that walks your prospects through a sales funnel from finding out about your business to becoming a client or customer.
+Tips and ideas for how to make a sales funnel that walks your potential customer through a sales funnel from finding out about your business to becoming a client or customer.

-Small business lead generating is a big deal over here in our marketing world!
+Small business lead generation strategies are a big deal over here in our marketing world!
 We are really good at helping you fill your sales funnel, but if these leads never follow through to a conversion and a sale then it is a wasted effort.

-Having worked with small biz clients, we often hear that they had gotten “no leads”.
-Huh, that is weird since I see leads coming across the email, in blog comments and as requests for info on Social Media.
+Having worked with small biz clients and business owners, we often hear that they had gotten “no leads”.
+Huh, that's weird since I see leads coming across the email marketing, in blog comments and as requests for info on Social Media.

 I think what they are saying is that they had gotten no “sales” or new clients.
 This can happen because of a breakdown between leads and sales.